Medical Volunteers

 The following information is specific to medical volunteers who will be working at the hospital.

-7:00-7:30 AM: Chapel service at OPD Monday-Friday for missionaries and hospital staff
+7:00-7:30 AM: Devotional at OPD M-W-F for hospital staff

 7:30-done Monday-Friday: hospital rounds on all wards, with exception of TB ward… Tuesdays only unless pt has a problem